hyperledger-solang/solang/docs/language/contracts.rst

 If a contract is expected to receive value on instantiation, the constructor should be declared ``payable``.

 .. note::
     On Substrate, constructors have a name.
-Solang allows to name constructors in the substrate target:
+Solang allows naming constructors in the substrate target:

     .. code-block:: solidity